Ruderman Family Foundation

 -

-Multi-year potential: The foundation funds both pilot programs and multi-year initiatives, so organizations should be prepared to articulate long-term vision and sustainability.
+Multi-year potential: The foundation funds both pilot programmes and multi-year initiatives, so organisations should be prepared to articulate long-term vision and sustainability.

 References